lidebyte/nodepass/README.md

 ### Highlights

 - **Pure-Swift, zero-bridge core** — every protocol, the QUIC stack, and the packet tunnel are implemented natively.
-No sing-box, no Xray-core, no Go/C++ bridge.
 - **VLESS XHTTP over HTTP/1.1, HTTP/2 & HTTP/3** — full `stream-one` / `stream-up` / `packet-up` support across all three HTTP versions (HTTP/3 over QUIC), with **up/download detach**: the download (GET) leg can ride a *separate server* with its own TLS/Reality and transport, correlated to the upload (POST) leg by a shared session ID.
 - **Post-quantum VLESS encryption** — native `mlkem768x25519plus` (ML-KEM-768 + X25519) with 0-RTT / 1-RTT.
 - **XTLS-RPRX-Vision** flow control with adaptive padding, plus Mux + XUDP multiplexing.